12 February 2021

 What can be done?
-You might want to consider maximizing use of the PDS2’s SCA available exemptions.
+You might want to consider maximizing the use of PDS2’s SCA available exemptions.

 There are several categories of transactions that are exempt from the SCA requirement, and we discussed them in a previous post.
-These include low value transactions, certain recurring transactions, transactions with trusted (whitelisted) beneficiaries, and a category called Transaction Risk Analysis (“TRA”).
+These include low-value transactions, certain recurring transactions, transactions with trusted (whitelisted) beneficiaries, and a category called Transaction Risk Analysis (“TRA”).
 We’ll focus on TRA in this post.

 The European Bank defines Transaction Risk analysis as the following:

 In the case of real-time transaction risk analysis that categorise a payment transaction as low risk, it is also appropriate to introduce an exemption for the payment service provider that intends not to apply strong customer authentication through the adoption of effective and risk-based requirements which ensure the safety of the payment service user's funds and personal data.